-Sample Training Course Calendar for Regional CDA for ensuring specific competency Development.
-(Similar competency based calenders be drawn for other specializations)
+Sample Training Course Calendar for Regional CDA for ensuring specific competency Development

+(Similar competency based calendars be drawn for other specializations)

 - 1. Training Course for developing competencies for newly posted auditors, AAO's, AO's/Sr.AOs posted in 'M' section and 'Store' section. - 2.
-Training for developing competencies for newly posted auditors, AAO's, AO's/Sr.AO posted in 'E' section and AO GEs and UA BSOs. - 3.
+Training for developing competencies for newly posted auditors and AAO's posted in 'E' section and AO GEs offices. - 3.
 Training for developing competencies for auditors, AAO's/AO's posted in 'Pay and AN-Pay' section. - 4.
 Training for developing competencies for auditors, AAO's/AO's posted in 'T' section/ dealing with such items of work. - 5.
 Training for developing competencies for auditors, AAO's/AO's posted in 'O & M' section. - 6.
-Training for developing competencies for auditors, AAO's/AO's posted in 'FA' (Internal Audit) section and LAOs. - 7.
+Training for developing competencies for auditors and AAO's posted in 'FA' (Internal Audit) section and LAOs. - 7.
 Training for developing competencies for auditors, AAO's/AO's posted in 'R' section and reception. - 8.
 Training for developing competencies for auditors, AAO's/AO's posted in EDP and 'A/Cs' section. - 9.
-Training for developing competencies for auditors, AAO's/AO's posted in and required for 'Admin' section.

-- 10. Training for developing competencies for auditors, AAO's/AO's posted in 'House Keeping' section. - 11.
-Training for developing competencies for auditors, AAO's/AO's posted in 'PAO ORs'. - 12.
-Course on General Financial Management GFR/DFPRs, FRs - 13.
+Training for developing competencies for auditors, AAO's/AO's posted in and required for 'Admin' section. - 10.
+Training for developing competencies for auditors, AAO's/AO's posted in 'House Keeping' section. - 11.
+Training for developing competencies for auditors, AAO's/AO's posted in 'PAO ORs'.

+- 12. Course on General Financial Management GFR/DFPRs, FRs - 13.
 Course on the control and monitoring of Defence budget - 14.
 Course on the control and monitoring of DAD budget - 15.
 Course on CAG Reports/draft paras/observations/MFAI/Internal Audit Reports - 16.
 Course on Leadership/Motivation/Morale/People Management/ Communication etc for AAOs/AOs/Sr.AOs. - 17.
 Courses on EDP Section/Advance IT courses/ Various projects of DAD. - 18.
 Course for MTS. - 19.
 Course on official language. - 20.
-Training on office automation.
+Training on office automation. - 21.
+Course on anti-corruption/grievances/court cases/judgements. - 22.
+Training course for SAS candidates.